 To be able to make an oral declaration or a declaration by conduct, the packaging must be reusable.

-In this context reusable packaging are goods that meet all of the following.
+In this context reusable packaging are goods that meet all the following.
 They must:

 - be useable for transportation of other goods

 - have a relief from import duty at the time of import

 - not be intended for sale

 Packaging like bubble wrap and cardboard boxes are not included as reusable packaging.

-To qualify for a relief from import duty the reusable packaging must have been in UK free circulation from 1 January 2021.
-For reusable packaging from the EU, it must have been transported to the EU before the end of the transition period and returned before 31 December 2021.
+To qualify for a relief from import duty, the reusable packaging must have previously been in UK free circulation.
+For reusable packaging from the EU, it must have been transported to the EU before 1 January 2021 or have previously been in UK free circulation.

 If you do not use declaration by conduct or an oral declaration you can make a declaration for your reusable packaging using a different process.